Holy Trinity Cathedral, Addis Ababa: Architecture

 The cathedral complex also includes the 'Bale Wold' (Feast of God the Son) Church, which is also known as the Church of the Four Heavenly Creatures.
 This church served as the original Holy Trinity Monastery Church before the building of the cathedral and dates back to the reign of Emperor Menelik II.
 Other facilities include a primary and a secondary school, a monastery and the Holy Trinity Theological College, a museum and monuments housing the remains of those massacred in Addis Ababa by the Italians in 1937 in response to an assassination attempt against Marshal Rodolfo Graziani, Viceroy of Italian East Africa.
 In addition is the monument and tomb of the officials of the imperial government who were executed by the Communist Derg regime.
 Holy Trinity Cathedral is the official seat of the Orthodox Archdiocese of Addis Ababa.
 The Patriarchs of the Ethiopian Orthodox Tewahedo Church are enthroned at Holy Trinity Cathedral and all Bishops are consecrated there as well.

 Imperial tombs and burials

-The tombs of the Emperor Haile Selassie and Empress Menen Asfaw, as well as other members of the Imperial Family, are inside Holy Trinity Cathedral.
+The tombs of the Emperor Haile Selassie and the Empress Menen Asfaw, as well as other members of the Imperial Family, are inside Holy Trinity Cathedral.
 Patriarchs, Abuna Takla Haymanot and Abune Paulos of the Ethiopian Orthodox Tewahedo Church, are buried in the churchyard, as is the famous British suffragette and anti-fascist activist Sylvia Pankhurst.
 Prime Minister Meles Zenawi and other prominent Ethiopians are also buried there.